The Great Cordyceps Swindle: The Hidden Truth Lurking in Your “Mushroom” Tea, Powder and Capsules

 Not all ingredients are created equal:

-The continuation of the HANAH Series that takes a hard look at the food supplement industry and what we put in our bodies
+Part 3 of the HANAH Series that takes a hard look at the food supplement industry and what we put in our bodies

 You may have noticed that mushrooms are having a moment.
 For the longest time, the only people who gave a fudge about fungi were chefs who utilized them in recipes for their taste and texture and Traditional Chinese Medicine practitioners.
 But now the word is well and truly out on the health benefits mushrooms can provide, and their appeal has outgrown the produce aisle, extending to a dizzying array of teas, powders, capsules, and more that are given an increasing amount of shelf space.